Strivin0311/ai-learning/bases/cs/research.md

 # Scholar Reasearch
-*Here's some resources about Scholar Reasearch*
+*Here're some resources about Scholar Reasearch*

 #### How to Read a Paper [`UNREAD`]